bearded-avenger/child-customizer/readme.md

 Also provides a \'hooksgohere.php\' file so theme authors can hook into child themes.

-Mainly developed for use with my own framework but can probably used with any Wordpress child theme.
+Mainly developed for use with my own framework but can be used with any Wordpress child theme.

 ## Installation
 1. Upload \"child-customizer\" to the \"/wp-content/plugins/\" directory.